Stellar-Weave/stellarweave-backend/CONTRIBUTING.md

 * **ESLint**: Checks our code for syntax errors, style issues, and problematic patterns.
 It uses the `eslint-config-airbnb-typescript` preset.
 * **Prettier**: An opinionated code formatter that ensures a completely consistent layout and style.

-The configurations for these tools can be found in `.eslintrc.cjs` and `.prettierrc.cjs` in the project's root directory.
+The configurations for these tools can be found in `.eslintrc.js` and `.prettierrc.js` in the project's root directory.
 While these tools automate enforcement, we encourage you to be familiar with the style guide's underlying principles.

 ### 2. Code Enforcement Workflow